On August 22nd 2020, it happened at last. My best friend Allen and his lovely partner Rakhee finally got married in an intimate minimony wedding.

 After the official ceremony, the celebrations moved to the decorated marquee in the groom’s parent’s garden.
 Sandra, the groom’s mother (and Fabulous Functions UK MD) had pulled out all the stops and made it look amazing.

 Entering that marquee with a canapé in one hand and a glass of Champagne in the other transported me from suburban England into a different world.
+That of an Intimate minimony wedding.

 It was the small things that made this day so special.
 Instead of catering staff taking care of everything, family members shared those tasks.
 Parents, brother and sisters carried in plates and poured wine.